RedisLabs/redislabs-docs/content/rc/security/admin-console-security/user-team-management.md

 alwaysopen: false
 categories: ["RC"]
 ---
 Redis Enterprise Cloud lets you create user accounts for your team members.
-You can manage these user account and their roles using the admin console.
+You can manage these user accounts and their roles using the admin console.

 {{< note >}}
 Admin console users are distinct from database users.
 To manage your Redis database users, see [Database passwords, users, and roles]({{<relref "/rc/security/database-security/passwords-users-roles.md">}}).